 Set up security alerts

-- Installing Linux programs or running containers
+- Install Linux programs or run Docker containers

 By the end of this tutorial, you’ll be able to: